travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/hotel-solutions/_index.md

 isDirectory = false
 +++

+Here at Travelgate, we are developing a series of new added value solutions to the buyers of accommodation product.

-For more information contact us at [Hotel+](https://landing.travelgatex.com/hotel-solutions?hsLang=en)
+For more information visit [Hotel+](https://landing.travelgatex.com/hotel-solutions?hsLang=en)

 {{%custom-children%}}